National Renewable Energy Laboratory: National Wind Technology Center

 NREL has produced many technologies that impact the wind industry at a global level.
 The National Wind Technology Center (NWTC) is home of 20 patents and has created software such as (FAST), simulation software that is used to model wind turbines.

 The NWTC is located on NREL's Flatirons Campus, which is at the base of the foothills just south of Boulder, Colorado.
 The campus comprises field test sites, test laboratories, industrial high-bay work areas, machine shops, electronics and instrumentation laboratories, and office areas.

 The NWTC is also home to NREL's Distributed Energy Resources Test Facility (DERTF).
 The DERTF is a working laboratory for interconnection and systems integration testing.
 This facility includes generation, storage, and interconnection technologies as well as electric power system equipment capable of simulating a real-world electric system.

 The center is the first facility in the United States with a controllable grid interface test system that has fault simulation capabilities and allows manufacturers and system operators to conduct the tests required for certification in a controlled laboratory environment.
 It is the only system in the world that is fully integrated with two dynamometers and has the capacity to extend that integration to turbines in the field and to a matrix of electronic and mechanical storage devices, all of which are located within close proximity on the same site.

-Transportation and hydrogen systems research

-As the only national laboratory dedicated 100% to renewable energy and energy efficiency, NREL collaborates with industry, government, and research partners to create better: